When and Why to Use

 • Values can be used in logic, shown in text, or passed to external APIs

-• You can apply topics for each stored value to categorize them in your reporting schema
+• You can apply tags for each stored value to categorize them in your reporting schema